 The approach starts with the premise that extreme stress or trauma can cause brain changes that may interfere with learning, explain troubling behaviour, and endanger health.
 The goal is to identify affected children and families and provide services to treat or prevent continued stress.
 This can include parenting classes, addiction treatment for parents, school and police-based programs and psychotherapy.

 Many preschoolers who mental health specialist Laura Martin works with at the Verner Center have been in and out of foster homes or they live with parents struggling to make ends meet or dealing with drug and alcohol problems, depression or domestic violence.
 They come to school in “fight or flight” mode, unfocused and withdrawn or aggressive, sometimes kicking and screaming at their classmates.
 Instead of adding to that stress with aggressive discipline, the goal is to take stress away.

 “We know that if they don’t feel safe then they can’t learn,” Martin said.
 By creating a safe space, one goal of programs like Verner’s is to make kids’ bodies more resilient to biological damage from toxic stress, she said.

-Why the practice of mindfulness is so important for children Many of these kids “never know what’s going to come next” at home.
+Many of these kids “never know what’s going to come next” at home.
 But at school, square cards taped at kids’ eye level remind them in words and pictures that lunch is followed by quiet time, then a snack, then hand-washing and a nap.
 Breathing exercises have kids roar like a lion or hiss like a snake to calm them.
 A peace table helps angry kids work out conflicts with their classmates.